See the latest vacancies and find out about working for MSF UKJobs in the UK

-From 2010 to 2015 there were 3,248 cases reported worldwide, including 584 deaths which did not all occur in the most endemic countries.
+From 2010 to 2015 there were 3,248 cases of plague reported worldwide, including 584 deaths which did not all occur in the most endemic countries.
 The United States had 16 cases of bubonic plague in 2015, resulting in four deaths.

 Currently, the three most endemic countries are Democratic Republic of Congo, Madagascar and Peru.
 In Madagascar, cases of bubonic plague are reported nearly every year, during the epidemic season between September and April.

 Madagascar outbreak 2017